Columbia Icefield (Athabasca Glacier) Experience • Our Tips For Visiting

 The designated area is a roped-off area free of crevasses that is safe to explore, granted it’s not a vast space.
 The trucks are pretty interesting, and it’s definitely something that will thrill young children.
 Once you arrive at the Athabasca Glacier, you can walk around the small area for about half an hour to take in the views.
 There are guides to inform you about the significance of glaciers, and many will get to drink straight from the glacier itself!

-It’s a pretty pricey experience that averages around $100 but includes the Columbia Icefield Skywalk.
+It’s a pretty pricey experience that averages over $100 but includes the Columbia Icefield Skywalk.
 However, it allows for a much closer experience with the dramatic peaks and glaciers.
 As mentioned, tickets include the Columbia Icefield Skywalk, so the whole experience takes several hours.

 The Columbia Icefield Adventure ticket with the Glacier Skywalk includes the Ice Explorer.
 You cannot just purchase the Ice Explorer adventure on its own – the experience is only offered in conjunction with The Icefield Skywalk.
 The Skywalk is a one-kilometer glass platform that hangs above the Sunwapta Valley.
-A shuttle bus leaves from the discovery center every fifteen minutes to the Skywalk, which is 6 km away.
+A shuttle bus leaves from the Discovery Centre every fifteen minutes to the Skywalk, which is 6 km away.

 You can book tickets online, but I wouldn’t recommend booking too far in advance as, similar to Banff Gondola and Jasper Skytram, your experience can vary significantly with the weather due to poor visibility.